FathimaNadhaMK/MiniProject/README.md

 How It Works
-RSS feeds are parsed and stored via backend script Headlines and descriptions are passed to /detect-location node-nlp tries to detect district names (English + Malayalam) If not found, request is forwarded to Python ML API (/ner) Detected entities and article content are stored in MongoDB The frontend retrieves and displays data based on user district Firebase auth ensures secure access to features
+RSS feeds are parsed and stored via backend script Headlines and descriptions are passed to /detect-location node-nlp tries to detect location names (English + Malayalam) If not found, request is forwarded to Python ML API (/ner) Detected entities and article content are stored in MongoDB The frontend retrieves and displays data based on user location Firebase auth ensures secure access to features

 🧪 Testing